 - (aa) The tenor of each loan must be at least one month; - (bb) the interest rate in respect of third party foreign denominated loans may not exceed the base lending rate plus 3 per cent or, in the case of shareholders' loans, the base lending rate as determined by commercial banks in the country of denomination; - (cc) the interest rate in respect of Rand denominated loans may not exceed the base rate, i.e. prime rate, plus 5 per cent on third party loans or the base rate, in the case of shareholders' loans; - (dd) the fixed interest rate linked to the base rate, if applicable, may not exceed the interest rate mentioned in (bb) or (cc) above.
-In this regard, approved inward foreign loans should always be adjusted accordingly in line with the set criteria; - (ee) the loan funds to be introduced may not represent or be sourced from a South African resident's foreign capital allowance, legitimate foreign assets, legitimate foreign earnings retained abroad, funds for which amnesty had been granted in terms of the Exchange Control Amnesty and Amendment of Taxation Laws Act, 2003 (Act No. 12 of 2003) and/or foreign inheritances; - (ff) there may not be any direct/indirect South African interest whatsoever in the foreign lender; - (gg) the loan funds may not be invested into foreign sinking funds; - (hh) no upfront payment of commitment fees, raising fees and/or any other administration fees are payable by the borrower; and - (ii) the abovementioned fees may be paid from South Africa once the loan funds have been received and converted into Rand locally provided that such fees do not exceed 5 per cent of the principal sum. - (c) Applications to be submitted to the Financial Surveillance Department

-In the following instances Authorised Dealers must submit an application to the Financial Surveillance Department for consideration:

-(aa) regularisation of all unauthorised inward foreign loans and foreign trade finance facilities;
+In this regard, approved inward foreign loans should always be adjusted accordingly in line with the set criteria; - (ee) the loan funds to be introduced may not represent or be sourced from a South African resident's foreign capital allowance, legitimate foreign assets, legitimate foreign earnings retained abroad, funds for which amnesty had been granted in terms of the Exchange Control Amnesty and Amendment of Taxation Laws Act, 2003 (Act No. 12 of 2003) and/or foreign inheritances; - (ff) the loan funds may not be invested into foreign sinking funds; - (gg) no upfront payment of commitment fees, raising fees and/or any other administration fees are payable by the borrower; and - (hh) the abovementioned fees may be paid from South Africa once the loan funds have been received and converted into Rand locally provided that such fees do not exceed 5 per cent of the principal sum. - (c) Applications to be submitted to the Financial Surveillance Department - In the following instances Authorised Dealers must submit an application to the Financial Surveillance Department for consideration: - (aa) regularisation of all unauthorised inward foreign loans and foreign trade finance facilities;